Back to Optimization: Diffusion-based Zero-Shot 3D Human Pose Estimation: Method

 \subsection{Pre-trained 3D Human Pose Generation Model}

-We apply the Score Matching~\cite{song2020score} as the pre-trained backbone for our 3D human pose generation diffusion model, which rectifies the noisy poses generated after projection to get reasonable 3D poses.
+We apply the Score Matching~\cite{song2020score} on the pre-trained backbone for our 3D human pose generation diffusion model, which rectifies the noisy poses generated after projection to get reasonable 3D poses.
 During pre-training, the model takes relative-to-pelvis 3D poses $x \in R^{J\times3}$ as inputs and tries to recover them from recurrent Gaussian noise.
-In this case, we expect that the diffusion model learns the distribution of real 3D poses and reconstructs $\tilde{x} \in R^{J\times3}$ to minimize difference from the inputs.
-Just like GFPose~\cite{ci2023gfpose}, we apply the traditional Score Matching loss function and sub-variance-preserving stochastic differential equation (subVP SDE) proposed in ~\cite{song2020score} for intermediate pose perturbation.
-We apply the same perturbation strategy to express $p(x(t)|x(0))$ in the closed form as:
+In this case, we expect that the diffusion model learns the distribution of real 3D poses and reconstructs $\tilde{x} \in R^{J\times3}$ to minimize the difference from the inputs.
+The perturbation strategy used in our Score Matching diffusion model expresses $p(x(t)|x(0))$ in the closed form as:

 Besides, built upon the learning strategy of the noise conditional score network (NCSN) ~\cite{song2019generative}, we formulate our loss function as follows by choosing $\lambda(t) = \sigma(t)^2$: